pramonettivega/rangeland_analysis_platform/README.md

-# rangeland_analysis_platform
+# Rangelad Analysis Platform

-Rangeland Analysis Platform
+This workspace has been designed in the context of the 2026 Shrubwise Data Challenge